Battlefield V: Nordlys

-In the spring of 1943 during Operation Checkmate, in Rjukan, Norway, a British commando unit is killed attempting to infiltrate a German-occupied facility and Astrid, the Norwegian resistance soldier assisting them, is captured.
+In the spring of 1943 during Operation Checkmate, in Rjukan, Norway, a British commando unit is killed attempting to infiltrate a German-occupied facility and Astrid, the Norwegian resistance movement soldier assisting them, is captured.
 Meanwhile, Astrid's daughter Solveig fights her way into the facility to rescue her.
 However, Astrid refuses to leave, insisting that the facility must be destroyed first since it is producing heavy water for Germany's nuclear research program.
 The pair manage to sabotage the facility, but much of the heavy water is evacuated by truck.
 They attempt to pursue, but are cornered on a bridge by German forces commanded by Leutnant Weber.
 Entrusting Solveig with the mission to destroy the heavy water, Astrid pushes her off the bridge to prevent her from being captured.
 Narrowly surviving the fall, Solveig carries on the mission, pursuing the trucks and destroying all of them.
 Unfortunately, the Germans have already loaded Astrid and some of the heavy water on board a U-boat, and Solveig is unable to board it.
-Astrid steals a grenade and uses it to destroy the U-boat and the heavy water, blowing up herself and Weber in the process.
+Astrid steals a Stielhandgranate and uses it to destroy the U-boat and the heavy water, blowing up herself and Weber in the process.
 It is left unclear whether Solveig survived the explosion or not.